Short Research Article

 Urgleptes querci (Fitch)1

-Total Number of Individuals (N)70
+Total number of individuals (N)70

-Species Richness (s)13
+Species richness (s)13

 Table 2.
 Cerambycid (Coleoptera: Cerambycidae) Species Captured in Secor Woods, 2008 (Northern Lucas County, OH).